pennmanor/wix-wrapper/README.md

 The GUID referring to the previous install must also be listed so that the installer can properly identify and remove the previous package.
 All GUIDs must be in majuscule (upper) case.

-Also of note is a hard-coded GUID in `owncloud.wxs` line 22.
+Also of note is a hard-coded GUID in `nextcloud.wxs` line 22.
 This hard-coded GUID can be used under the assumption that packages are deployed in such a method that the receiving computers have since been restarted and/or cleared the temporary file cache.